FFmpeg/FFV1/ffv1.md

 The FFV1 bitstream is described in this document using pseudocode.
 Note that the pseudocode is used for clarity in order to illustrate the structure of FFV1 and not intended to specify any particular implementation.
 The pseudocode used is based upon the C programming language [@!ISO.9899.2018] and uses its `if/else`, `while`, and `for` keywords as well as functions defined within this document.

 In some instances, pseudocode is presented in a two-column format such as shown in [@figurePseudoCode].
-In this form, the `type` column provides a Symbol as defined in [@tablePseudoCodeSymbols] that defines the storage of the data referenced in that same line of pseudocode.
+In this form, the `type` column provides a symbol as defined in [@tablePseudoCodeSymbols] that defines the storage of the data referenced in that same line of pseudocode.

 ```c
 pseudocode                                                    | type